Alleged Brickdam fire suspect remanded to prison - Guyana Chronicle

 Greene was one of 16 persons in custody at the time of the fire.
 The detainees as well as the ranks on duty at the time were all safely evacuated from the compound.
 There were no reports of serious injury or loss of life.

-It is further alleged that two men who were also detained with Greene at the time of the incident informed police that the accused took a piece of sponge, wrapped a piece of wire around it, set it on fire, and the burning materials through a ventilation hole in the cell that led into a section of the building that housed documents.
+It is further alleged that two men, who were also detained with Greene at the time of the incident, informed police that the accused took a piece of sponge, wrapped a piece of wire around it, set it on fire, and pushed the burning materials through a ventilation hole in the cell that led into a section of the building that housed documents.

 The case is adjourned until October 28, 2021.